-$$P(x_4 \mid \hat{x}3) = \sum{x_2} P(x_4 \mid x_3, x_2) P(x_2)$$
+$$P(x_4|\hat{x}3) = \sum{x_2} P(x_4|x_3, x_2) P(x_2)$$

-In general, it can be shown [Pearl 1995]:
+In general, it can be shown (Pearl, 1995) that:

-- 1. The effect of interventions can often be identified (from nonexperimental data) without resorting to parametric models. - The conditions under which such nonparametric identification is possible can be determined by simple graphical tests. - 3.
+- 1. The effect of interventions can often be identified (from nonexperimental data) without resorting to parametric models, - 2.
+The conditions under which such nonparametric identification is possible can be determined by simple graphical tests, and, - 3.
 When the effect of interventions is not identifiable, the causal graph may suggest nontrivial experiments which, if performed, would render the effect identifiable.

 The ability to assess the effect of interventions from nonexperimental data has immediate applications in the medical and social sciences, since subjects who undergo certain treatments often are not representative of the population as a whole.
-Such assessments are also important in artificial intelligence (AI) applications where an agent needs to predict the effect of the next action on the basis of past performance records, and where that action has never been enacted out of free will, but in response to environmental needs or to other agents' requests.
+Such assessments are also important in AI applications where an agent needs to predict the effect of the next action on the basis of past performance records, and where that action has never been enacted under controlled experimental conditions, but in response to environmental needs or to other agent's requests.